Howard Hall (University of Notre Dame): Architecture

+The chapel, dedicated to Our Lady of Lourdes, features a pietà by sculptor Jean de Marco, and two stained glass windows by Wilbur H. Burnham depicting Our Lady of Lourdes.
+On the outer gable of the chapel, facing the quad, there is a stone bas-relief depicting the Shield of the Trinity.

 Traditions

 The Duck mascot was chosen after the 1986 film Howard the Duck by George Lucas.
 Although it is one of the smallest dorms on campus, Howard Hall has a number of signature events throughout the year.
 Among these events are the Howard Hoedown (a fall dance), Totter for Water (a 24-hour teeter-totter fundraiser designed to help third world countries access clean water), Howard Halliday (a miniature Christmas tree decorating event to raise money for local charities), and Walk for More Tomorrows (a spring event to raise awareness for suicide prevention).

 In 2010, Howard Hall was named Women's Hall of the Year by Hall President's Council.
 In 2012 and 2022, Howard Hall was awarded the distinction of being Hall of the Year.